-6) Whether or not it is in your interests to answer the police questions or exercise your right to silence will depend on your individual case.
+Whether or not it is in your interests to answer the police questions or exercise your right to silence will depend on your individual case.
 You will have as long as you need with your solicitor prior to the interview to discuss this, and your solicitor will give you advice.

 - You will face no further action and that is the end of the matter.

+Remember that a voluntary interview is not a friendly chat.
+You are being interviewed as a suspect in a crime.
 Having a solicitor with you in your interview can make all the difference.
 It is free and it is your right.
 If you are contacted by the police your first call should be to a good solicitor.

 If you would like advice or representation for a criminal matter please contact one of our specialist criminal solicitors who will be able to assist.
 You can contact them on 0808 252 5231 or request a call back online.